Workflow Customisation

 ⚠️ Advanced Approval Requirements

-• Executive Review requires board level approval for high-risk questionnaires
+• Ethics Committee Review requires data-privacy level approval for high-risk configurations

-• Filed status only available after all required regulatory approvals logged
+• Update Approved status only available after all required red-team outputs logged

 flowchart TD